We promise this post– and the ones to follow – is going to be far more interesting than its topic!

 The recent years’ exponential increase in Internet frauds – along with the emergence of the “fake news” phenomenon – has led to the macro trend we are now seeing with a move towards a more secure Internet.

 The perhaps most evident example is the blogpost posted by Google back in 2014 where they introduced HTTPS as a ranking signal.
 A post that has become a modern classic.
 Google has since developed this aim, named ”HTTPS Everywhere”, and is with both carrot and stick increasing the number of sites using HTTPS in Google Search.
 The purpose is to provide its users with a more trustworthy result.
 July 2018 Chrome 68 launched a validation that will be marking all sites that are using HTTP as “not secure”.

 When it comes to SEO, Google is open about the fact that if two websites are equal in search results, but one has SSL enabled it may receive a slightly rank boost to outweigh the other.
-However, most perhaps most importantly, according to a recent survey from HubSpot Research, up to 85% of people stated that they will not continue browsing if a site is not secure.
+However, most perhaps most importantly, according to a survey from HubSpot Research, up to 85% of people stated that they will not continue browsing if a site is not secure.

 As a result, the number of registered SSL certificates has skyrocketed during the last years.

-To summarise, nowadays the discussion is not about when to use an SSL certificate, but when you dare not to.
+To summarize, nowadays the discussion is not about when to use an SSL certificate, but when you dare not to.

 Want to check if you have an SSL certificate?

-We recently launched a free analysis tool named besafe.online (which coincidentally is also the address of the tool).
+We have implemented a free analysis tool named besafe.online (which coincidentally is also the address of the tool).

 By typing your domain name, our analysis tools checks your site for the following: